 Ingredients

-Salt: it brings flavor to the batter and cooked crepes.
+- Salt: Adds flavor to the batter and cooked crepes.

 How to make crepes

-To make the crêpe batter, melt the butter in a small bowl in the microwave and let it slightly cool.
+Melt the butter in the microwave and let it cool slightly.

 Recipe variations